jvogit/spring-react/README.md

 # spring-react
-Spring-React is my template repository for a full-scale web application using SpringBoot, React, and PostgreSQL.
+Spring-React is my template repository for a full-scale web application using SpringBoot, React CRA, and PostgreSQL.

 ## Run build
 1. Run `gradlew bootRun` to launch app